BEWARE: DO NOT CONSENT TO ANY KIND OF SEARCH AT ANYTIME!

 1. Why The Black community needs special advice for dealing with the police

 Black American need special rules for dealing with the police because for decades and centuries they have received separate and unequal treatment at the hands of the law enforcement.
 Black people and people of color have consistently been treated worse and subjected to a double standard when it comes to law enforcement and the criminal justice system in general.
 In no state or jurisdiction anywhere in America can we expect consistent, true, fair, and equal treatment from the police.
-Racial profiling and discrimination is a reality and Black People’s legal and human rights in far too many instances are not given the same respect as whites or others.
+Racial profiling and discrimination are a reality and Black People’s legal and human rights in far too many instances are not given the same respect as whites or others.

 2. Try to avoid encounters with the police